 September 2020 - Funding for new School of Nursing secured

 - In September, £597,000 of capital funding was announced for a School of Nursing at the College of West Anglia.
 This was a bid James championed and asked the Prime Minister to support.
 It will create high quality training opportunities for West Norfolk with the college delivering Level 5 (foundation degree equivalent) Associate Nursing Apprenticeship which will allow the QEH to recruit more nursing staff locally.

 August 2020 - QEH received an additional £1.9 million

 - This additional funding was provided to support A&E capacity, put enhanced infection prevention and control measures in place, and make improvements to emergency care and urgent treatment services

 July 2020 - James calls for QEH to be included in the Health Infrastructure Plan for new hospitals

 - James pressed the Prime Minister on the case for including the QEH in the government's health infrastructure plan and said that this would be well deserved recognition for the dedication all the staff have shown through the Covid-19 pandemic.
 The Prime Minister noted the £9 million of capital funding had been provided last year and said further measures were under active consideration.

-June 2020 - New 5 year strategy for QEH to become best District General hospitals
+June 2020 - New 5 year strategy for QEH to become the best District General hospital

 The strategy focuses on three main areas: Quality; Engagement; and Healthy Lives and setting out their ambitions for the near future.